Some ergodic properties of metrics on hyperbolic groups: Geometrical preliminaries

-Similarly one can define the lower Busemann function $\beta_*:M\times M\times \partial M\to \bbR$ by taking the $\liminf$.
-The hyperbolicity assumption implies that $\beta^*(x,y;\zeta)-\beta_*(x,y;\zeta)$ is uniformly bounded.
-Hereafter we work with the upper Busemann function $\beta^*$, but as everything will take place up to a bounded error, this choice makes no essential difference.
+Replacing $\ \limsup\ $ by $\ \liminf\ $ we can define a similar lower Busemann function $\beta_*:M\times M\times\partial M\to\bbR$.
+The hyperbolicity assumption implies that $\beta^*-\beta_*$ is uniformly bounded.
+Hereafter we work with the upper Busemann function $\beta^*$ but, as everything will take place up to a bounded error, this choice makes no essential difference.
 Notice that the expression

-for $x,y,z\in M$, $\zeta\in\partial M$.
-So $\beta^*(-.-;\zeta)$ is an \textbf{almost-cocycle}. \begin{remark} Note that in many situations, including Examples~\ref{E:main}.(a),(c),(d), the lower and the upper Busemann function coincide $\beta_*=\beta^*$, and this function is actually a cocycle, i.e. it satisfies:
+holds for $x,y,z\in M$, $\zeta\in\partial M$.
+So $\beta^*(-.-;\zeta)$ is an \textbf{almost-cocycle}. \begin{remark} Note that in many situations, including Examples~\ref{E:main}.(a),(c),(d), the lower and the upper Busemann function coincide and this function, $\beta=\beta_*=\beta^*$, is actually a cocycle, i.e. it satisfies: